wso2/docs-is/en/docs/develop/authenticating-and-authorizing-rest-apis.md

 If the response with the generated token contains the scope specified in the cURL request, the received access token can be used to consume the API that requires the particular scope.

 !!! note
-    If you want to obtain a token with all the scopes corresponding to the permissions assigned to the user, you can use **scope=SYSTEM**.
+     To obtain a token with all the scopes corresponding to the permissions assigned to the user, you can use **scope=SYSTEM**.
 It will generate a token with all the scopes corresponding to the permissions of the user.

 ---